zoffixznet/perl6.party/post/6lang-The-Naming-Discussion-Update.md

 There was quite a bit of discussion on [r/perl](https://www.reddit.com/r/perl/comments/6lstqu/the_hot_new_language_named_rakudo/), [r/perl6](https://www.reddit.com/r/perl6/comments/6lstq3/the_hot_new_language_named_rakudo/), and [blogs.perl.org](http://blogs.perl.org/users/zoffix_znet/2017/07/the-hot-new-language-named-rakudo.html#comments).
-The general mood among of Perl community members who aren't avid 6lang users was that the entirely new name was a good idea.
+The general mood among the Perl community members who aren't avid 6lang users was that the entirely new name was a good idea.
 However, the 6lang users, and especially core devs, overall, argued "Perl 6" still had some recognition benefits and should not be removed entirely.